Ersanio/snes-assembly-book/docs/indepth/misc.md

 ```
 COP #$04
 ```
-The parameter is not used for anything in particular, but if you write a meaningful 'catch' to the COP, you could probably read what the value of the COP was supposed to be, and do certain things depending on the value.
+The parameter is not used for anything in particular, but if you write a meaningful "catch" to the COP, you could probably read what the value of the COP was supposed to be, and do certain things depending on the value.

 When the COP opcode is executed, the following events happen:
 * First, the (24-bit) address of the instruction after `COP #$xx` is pushed onto the stack